NB. ‘Trustees’ means the Directors referred to in the Trust’s Articles of Association.

 Board of Trustee Committees

 The Board of Trustees meets at least termly and often half termly.
 The Board will cover an education agenda as well as a resources and policy brief.
 There will be an Audit, Personnel & Remuneration Committee which reports to the Board of Trustees.
 This will be made up of 3 Trustees.
 The CEO (Accounting Officer) and or CFO will advise this committee (non-voting for the purposes of recommendations to the full Board of Trustees and neither the CFO nor CEO will participate in discussions about setting their own salaries).
+The Chair of the Audit, Personnel & Remuneration Committee is Christopher Rice.
 There will be no other sub-committees of the Board of Trustees, but working parties which must report directly to the full Board can be established with a clear purpose and function.

 Chairs of Local Governing Bodies Group